olafbielasik/ActiveSatellitesTracker/README.md

-ActiveSatellitesTracker

-Description - A 2D Pygame visualization tool for tracking active satellites in elliptical orbits around a high-resolution, 3D-like Earth using TLE data from Celestrak and skyfield.
+ActiveSatellitesTracker - A 2D Pygame visualization tool for tracking active satellites in elliptical orbits around a high-resolution, 3D-like Earth using TLE data from Celestrak and skyfield.
 Features include zooming, panning, and satellite info on hover.

  Features:
 - Real-time satellite tracking with elliptical orbits.